NVIDIA/aistore/cmd/authn/README.md

 <img src="images/token_revoke.png" alt="Revoke token workflow">

 AuthN supports both HTTP and HTTPS protocols.
 By default, AuthN starts as HTTP server listening on port 52001.
-If you enable HTTPS access make sure that the configuration file options `server_cert` and `server_key` point to the correct SSL certificate and key.
+If you enable HTTPS access make sure that the configuration file options `server_crt` and `server_key` point to the correct SSL certificate and key.

 ## Getting started